ice-wm/man/icewm-preferences.md

 - **ColorInvisibleTaskBarAppText** = "rgb:00/00/00"

-    Textcolor for task buttons of windows on other workspaces.
+    Text color for task buttons of windows on other workspaces.

 - **ColorScrollBar** = "rgb:A0/A0/A0"